Hinsdale Middle School

 Then, on your poster, answer the following question:

-Given the cost of your meal plan for 1 month, your baby for 1 month, and your apartment for 1 month, do you make enough money to live on your own?
+Given the cost of your food, baby, and your apartment/house for 3 months, do you make enough money to live on your own?
+Write your total on your poster.

 Extra Credit for Budget Project